ajit-patil01/Pizza_sales_analysis-/README.md

 The analysis focuses on identifying sales patterns, understanding customer preferences, and tracking business KPIs such as:

-Total Revenue
+- Total Revenue

-Average Order Value
+- Average Order Value

-Total Pizzas Sold
+- Total Pizzas Sold

-Average Pizzas per Order
+- Average Pizzas per Order

-Visualizations such as revenue trends, best-selling items, category-wise distribution, and time-based ordering heatmaps offer a holistic view of pizza sales performance.
+Visualizations such as :
+- Percentage Sales by category
+- Percentage Sales by Size
+- Pizza sold by Category
+- Top 5 Best and Worst Seller